U.S. FDA weighs evidence on producing 'three-parent' embryos

 If the FDA allows clinical trials, she warned, it would introduce "a regime of high-tech consumer eugenics" and represent "the first time a government body had okayed genetic changes for humans and their descendants."

-Although the FDA committee is considering only scientific issues, such as whether animal research can show mitochondrial manipulation is safe or not, the agency said it is prepared to go beyond that.
+Although the FDA committee is considering only scientific issues, such as whether animal research can show whether mitochondrial manipulation is safe, the agency said it is prepared to go beyond that.

 "We have heard the concerns expressed at the advisory committee meeting, and will take the information back to consider whether we need to facilitate a public discussion and, if so, how best to do this," spokeswoman Jen Rodriguez told Reuters.